In the name of God, Most Gracious, Most Merciful

-*Agriculture – we believe that our bodies and minds are sacred trusts and that their nourishment affects our states and actions; modern mass agricultural methods are harming eco-systems across the planet.
+*Agriculture – we believe that our bodies and minds are sacred trusts and that their nourishment affects our states and actions; modern mass agricultural methods are harming each of us and eco-systems across the planet – for example, see Cowspiracy.
 There is a renewed push for small-scale solutions and local food movements are taking way across the globe; see for example the work behind the permaculture movement.
 Similarly, the organic and fair trade food movements have been increasing in popularity as well – yet much work remains to be done.

 Furthermore, much work is being done to help people understand the harms of the normal modern diet full of processed foods and artificial ingredients.
 For example, see the outstanding work of Dr. Robert Lustig in advocating against sugar, and the many documentaries that resulted from his work – similarly, much has been done by others like Michael Pollan to help offset the harms of the modern diet.
 We seek to support people and causes that will help advance a holistic and honorable relationship between humanity and our sources of nourishment.

 *Environment – modern ways of living have had devastating affects on the entire planet including the land, air, and water we all share as well as specific harm to countless animal species.
 As stewards of the Earth, it is our obligation to restore the balance in the world such that we live in harmony with all creatures.
 FOR EXAMPLE, see what is being done by: